 Before commencing each application you will be asked to complete an Evaluation Form for the previous year’s grant (if applicable).

 About James Gibb

 James Gibb was born in Scotland in 1857.
 He emigrated to Australia in 1881, before arriving in New Zealand a few years later with his wife, Jane Gibb also known as Jean Gibb.

-It was in 1909 Reverend Dr. James Gibb, initiated a project to care for orphaned and destitute children and so began Presbyterian Support Central.
+It was in 1909 Reverend Dr. James Gibb, initiated a project to support vulnerable children in the community, so began Presbyterian Support Central.
 This was a time when there was no welfare system in New Zealand.